 Now it's time to write some server-side code that you'll use to run models with Replicate.

 One of the great things about Next.js is that you can write your backend code in the same project as your frontend code.
-Any code that you write in the pages/api directory is treated as a Node.js backend API endpoint.
+Any code in a page.js file is treated as a frontend component, and any code in a route.js file is treated as a backend API endpoint.

-You’ll create two server-side endpoints: One for creating a prediction and one for polling the status of that prediction until it’s complete.
-To learn more about predictions, see How does Replicate work?.
+You'll create two server-side endpoints: one for running the model and one for polling the status of that request until it's complete.

 Start by creating a directory for these endpoints:

 Now create a file to handle prediction creation requests.
-Call it pages/api/predictions/index.js and add the following code:
+Call it app/api/predictions/route.js and add the following code:

 });